TuanAnhKhuc/Uni_Mini_Web_Project/README.md

 <img width="461" alt="Task 3 UI" src="https://github.com/user-attachments/assets/675dbac6-0ddf-4321-8be7-0ded719e1147">

+Added an "Address" field to the "Contacts" form for creating a contact.

+Updated UI to display the address in the contact list.

 Code changes:

-Modifying the Contacts table: We only need to add the "address" attribute to the Contacts.model.js
+Added the "address" attribute to the Contacts.model.js.

 ![Task 3 Contact address attri](https://github.com/user-attachments/assets/deffbc2e-db40-4e5c-84ab-e9254c6619d3)

-Modifying the Phones table: Change the naming of the existing phone attribute from name & number to phone_type & phone_number respectively.
+Renamed the "name" and "number" attributes to "phone_type" and "phone_number" respectively in Phones.model.js.

 ![Task 3 Phone atri](https://github.com/user-attachments/assets/d3985eb6-6a33-4127-b2d1-f1ddba165fb3)

-By changing sequelize.sync({force:false}) to {force:true} will make sure any changes made to the table models is reflected in the database.
+Changed sequelize.sync from { force: false } to { force: true } to reflect model changes in the database.

 ![Task 3 model changes](https://github.com/user-attachments/assets/57c7b1ed-a532-4686-b411-cc862f78c336)

-Next, we have to update the respective controller of each component to make sure that it reference the correct property from the body.
+Updated the contacts controller to handle the new "address" attribute.
+Modified the phones controller to reference phone_type and phone_number instead of name and number.

 ![Task 3 phone controller](https://github.com/user-attachments/assets/8a832a41-3478-4e06-80cf-bd678c3aeccc)